 - 1/2 Tablespoon Kosher Salt (or 1 teaspoon Sea Salt)

-- 12 oz Evaporated Milk (Heavy Cream, Sour Cream or Homemade Greek Yogurt)
+- 1 cup Heavy Cream (Evaporated Milk, Sour Cream or Homemade Greek Yogurt)

-- 1 cup Oaxaca Cheese (Monterey Jack, Gruyère, Smoked Gouda, or combination of melting cheese)
+- 8 ounces Oaxaca Cheese (Monterey Jack, Mozzarella, Gruyère, Smoked Gouda, or combination of melting cheese)

-Add pasta, butter, mustard, hot pepper sauce, salt and water to Pressure Cooker cooking pot.
+Add pasta, butter, mustard, hot pepper sauce, heavy cream,* salt and water to Pressure Cooker cooking pot.

 Turn off Pressure Cooker and then select Saute or Browning and mix in the cheese in three parts, mixing well before adding more.
 When desired thickness is achieved, turn off Pressure Cooker.